Skip to main content

 The “137 New Verses” Mystery: Is Your Bible Changing?

-If you’re like most people, that probably made your heart skip a beat.
+Another point of confusion is when most people hear "new verses", their heart skips a beat.
 “New verses?
 Was the Bible missing verses?
 Is what I’m reading right now incomplete?”

 The way this has been explained is, frankly, clear as mud.
 So, let’s wash the mud off and look at the "no-nonsense" reality of what was actually found.